sametgul/logic_playground/p02_adder_vio/README.md

 ## We have done something but, what at cost

-Your ripple adder is tiny; the debug hub + VIO eats most of the fabric in this demo.
+The ripple adder is tiny; the debug hub + VIO eats lots of the fabric in this demo.
 That’s normal: debug cores trade area for visibility.
 As you widen buses or add ILA, usage rises.

 ![util](docs/util.png)